top of page

 Brian J. Miller

 Dr. Miller has experience with healthcare merger review, payment policy, and pharmaceutical product review.
-He previously served as a Special Advisor to the FTC's Office of Policy Planning and concurrently as an in-house physician expert for the Bureau of Competition, assisting in merger review & enforcement in health systems, PBMs, and pharmaceuticals, including the FTC's successful action blocking the $7 billion Advocate - NorthShore merger.
+He previously served as a Medical Officer in the Office of New Drugs at the Center for Drug Evaluation and Research at the FDA, where he was one of two physician reviewers who completed the pre-market review of valbenazine, a first-in-class, breakthrough new molecular entity indicated for tardive dyskinesia.
+Dr. Miller also served as a Special Advisor to the FTC's Office of Policy Planning and concurrently as an in-house physician expert for the Bureau of Competition, assisting in merger review & enforcement in health systems, PBMs, and pharmaceuticals, including the FTC's successful action blocking the $7 billion Advocate - NorthShore merger.
 Prior to the FTC, Dr. Miller was a Fellow at the CMS Innovation Center, where he co-managed the ACO Investment Model, a $114 million project focused on ACOs in rural areas.
-He is board-certified & licensed to practice medicine in DC and Maryland

 The views expressed here are my own and do not necessarily represent the policies or positions of Johns Hopkins University